agenieus/HR-DATA-ANALYTICS/README.md

 The average monthly income for employees is $6,503; The least paid staff receives $1,009 and most paid staff receives $19,999 as monthly income.

+- - ### EMPLOYEES APPROVAL AND JOB RATINGS
+-
+-
+-
+-
+-

 ## Recommendations